agustinguarino/easyemail/README.md

 In order to use this program, you will need to [install the latest version of Python](https://www.python.org/downloads/) for your OS (make sure to add Python to PATH while installing)

-Once installed, you have to install a package called "keyboard".
-In order to do this, open your cmd and execute the following command:
+Once installed, you need to install two dependencies in order for the program to work.

+To do this, open your cmd and execute the following commands:

     pip install keyboard
+    pip install python-dotenv

 ## Cloning the code